bcgov/learningcurator/README.md

 ## Requirements

-CakePHP 4.02
+CakePHP 4.03
-MySQL database
+SQLite database

 ## Installation

+* Clone the repository
+* cd into learning-agent folder
+* run composer install
+* cp config/app_local.example.php to app_local.php
+* cp db/agent.db db/production.db
+* edit app_local.php to point to production.db
+* if server is setup right to point the webroot folder, you should be good to go

 ## Project Status

-Under active development; not yet alpha.
+Under active development; approaching beta.

 ## Goals/Roadmap
-* Integration with peoplesoft learning record
+* Ministry-exclusive pathways

 ## Getting Help or Reporting an Issue